 Lisa: That is horrifying.

 Brittany: So, it's pretty common.
 So, I went to a specialist for it.
-And at that point, I was like, “I need to focus on my health, and put this NCIDQ aside.
+And at that point, I was like, “I need to focus on my health and put this NCIDQ aside.
 I have five years to take it, and I'll be fine.
 We can do this.”
-So then, I had several treatments through the winter of 2017 to spring, and I was responding well to these treatments, so I thought I might as well just start studying again, see if I can do it on the fall.
+So then, I had several treatments through the winter of 2017 to spring, and I was responding well to these treatments, so I thought I might as well just start studying again, see if I can do it in the fall.
 So I signed up.
-And then July of 2016, I woke up one day and I could not see out of my left eye.
-I knew something was off, something was just not right when I was looking out.
-And then I closed one eye, did the eye test and then closed my right eye, and it was just blurry.
+And then July of 2016, I woke up one day, and I could not see out of my left eye.
+I knew something was off; something was just not right when I was looking out.
+And then I closed one eye, did the eye test, and then closed my right eye, and it was just blurry.
 I can't even explain it.

 Lisa: Oh my gosh.